YH-Choi-001/module_lib/README.md

 To do so, select from the IDE's toolbar: File -> Examples -> (Scroll to the bottom) and select the library name of the module you have added to Arduino IDE just now.

+If you find any problems with my code (or face any difficulties), please contact me at yhei.choi@gmail.com.

-## This repository is written by YH Choi,
+**This repository is written by YH Choi,

 tested with hardware modules provided by CSWCSS REC

-and technical and physical support from CSWCSS REC hardware team.
+and technical and physical support from CSWCSS REC hardware team.**